gincoat/gincoat.github.io/docs/getting-started.md

 title: Getting Started
 ---

-First make sure you have `Gincoat cli` installed by running `go get github.com/gincoat/installer/gincoat`, then create a project using the following command `gincoat new [project-name] [project-location]`
+First make sure you have `Condor cli` installed by running `go get github.com/gocondor/installer/condor`, then create a project using the following command `condor new [project-name] [project-location]`

 Now Let's create a route to handle our first request. lets assume the request is of a type `get` and will be made to the root `/` and the response should be the following: